melonjs/melonJS/README.md

 Using melonJS
 -------------------------------------------------------------------------------
-Follow the tutorial [here](http://melonjs.github.io/tutorial-platformer/) to get started !
+For your first time using melonJS, follow the tutorial [here](http://melonjs.github.io/tutorial-platformer/).

+When starting your own projects, checkout the [boilerplate](https://github.com/melonjs/boilerplate)

-Note that due to the 'cross-origin request' policy implemented in most browsers (that prevents from accessing local files), you will need to either disable this security check (see the tutorial), or better use a "personal" local web server like the `grunt connect` task that is used for building melonJS (see below).
+**Note** that due to the _cross-origin request_ policy implemented in most browsers (that prevents from accessing local files), you will need to either disable this security check (see the tutorial), or better use a "personal" local web server like the `grunt connect` task that is used for building melonJS (see below for building melonJS).

 Building melonJS
 -------------------------------------------------------------------------------